 from the captivity of Ravana

 and was blessed with enormous energy and power by the Gods.
-Lots of myths are associated with him and he is highly worshipped in temples all over assuming the status of a deity among the other Gods of India.
+He is highly worshipped in temples all over assuming the status of a deity among the other Gods of India.

 Another most important God of India is Indra who is known as the king of the Gods and the ruler of the heavens.
 He is a great warrior and he is also regarded as the God of rain and thunder.
 Numerous stories are also associated with him, which also tells how he lost the heavens to the Demons.
 He is bedecked with conch, hook, rainbow, noose and Vajra.

 Goddess Parvati is the most widely worshipped Goddess in India who is the manifestation of Shakti and is the Female Creative Energy of the Universe.
 Shakti